 Identify the ways in which you will back up sensitive data to ensure compliance.
 As for email data, email archiving solutions that are compliant are the best way to satisfy the law.

-Facilitate eDiscovery processes
+Facilitate the ediscovery processes

-All data types should be archived in a way that allows eDiscovery in the case of a data request during legal proceedings.
+All data types should be archived in a way that allows ediscovery in the case of a data request during legal proceedings.

 Introduce a system that meets FINRA record retention requirements